 While the goal of rehab is to help your loved one return to their previous level of independence, you might find out that that journey doesn’t end with their stay in rehab.
 Your loved one may be asked to continue doing physical therapy exercises at home, or they may need some extra help around the house after completing their stay in a skilled nursing facility.
 Home care can make this time easier.

-A Place for Mom’s Senior Living Advisors can help you find a caregiver in your area to help keep the house clean or assist your loved one with personal care tasks as they continue to recover.
-They’ll take your loved one’s care needs and budget into account, and best of all, this service comes at no cost to your family.
+A Place for Mom’s Senior Living Advisors can help you find home care services in your area to help keep the house clean or assist with personal care tasks as recovery progresses.
+Our advisors take all care needs and budgets into account, then make recommendations of agencies in your area.
+And best of all, this service comes at no cost to you or your family.

 Center for Medicare and Medicaid Services.
 Skilled nursing facility (SNF) care.
 Medicare.gov.